stekkem/cucumberDemo/README.md

 # cucumber-RestAssured automation framework
 Use this cucumber/reseassured based framework to get a head start with automation needs or can be used to get some understanding on how to get started. its a general purpuse framework.
-Can be easily updated to work with any API automation
+With some changes, this framework can be used to build an API automation project.

 **General Info:**